Prajwalhn18/twitter-clone/README.md

 # Twitter-Clone

 The clone is completely built using React.js and firebase as the backend.
-For iconsI have made use of material-ui.
-This is just a demo clone which replicates almost the exact design like twitter.
+For icons, I have made use of material-UI.
+This is just a demo clone that replicates almost the exact design as Twitter.

 <img src="https://github.com/Prajwalhn18/twitter-clone/blob/main/src/twitter-clone.png" />
 <hr>